OpenDroneMap/ODMdata/README.md

 Dataset overview
 ========
-Bold are "good" datasets that have known success)
+Bold are "good" datasets that have known success.

 Name: | # Images | Size (MB) | Coordinates in EXIF: | GCP File: | RTK:
 ------|----------|-----------|----------------------|---------------|-----